NordVPN vs. CyberGhost in Canada: Head-to-Head Comparison

 So, which one is the best?
-We will put them against each other in this NordVPN vs CyberGhost in Australia comparison.
+We will put them against each other in this CyberGhost vs NordVPN comparison in Canada.

 We’re going to take these VPNs apart and clinically evaluate their performance and capabilities against each other.
 Here’s what we’ll be covering:

-A Quick Comparison of NordVPN vs CyberGhost in Australia
+A Quick Comparison of NordVPN vs CyberGhost in Canada

 This is a quick summary of the relative strengths and weaknesses of these two VPN competitors:

 |Logging Policy||No logs||Keeps some logs|